-If you are looking for an excuse to get out and about don’t hesitate get yourself over to the forum and sign up, you won’t be disappointed.
+If you are looking for an excuse to get out and about don’t hesitate to get yourself over to the forum and sign up, you won’t be disappointed.

 If you want to see all of the places I visited in 2014 and one or two photo’s, check out my page.